tourunen/kielihack2017/presentations/platform_overview.md

 http://www.digipalvelutehdas.fi

-Provides support and tooling for open source, containerized service development using national service architecture.
+Provides support and tooling for developing open source services that use national service architecture components.

 Run by Ministry of Education and Culture

+Punchlines:
+- containerize or die!
+- quick results or move on!
+- open source ftw!

 ## Kielihack platform in short